Danny Blanchflower

 Robert Dennis Blanchflower (10 February 1926 – 9 December 1993) was a Northern Ireland footballer, football manager and journalist who played for and captained Tottenham Hotspur, including during their double-winning season of 1960–61.
 He was twice Footballer of the Year and ranked as the greatest player in Spurs history by The Times in 2009.
 After a lengthy playing career, he retired at the age of 38.
 He became a respected football journalist and, later, a football manager.

 Blanchflower said of football: "The great fallacy is that the game is first and last about winning.
 It is nothing of the kind.
-The game is about glory, it is about doing things in style and with a flourish, about going out and beating the lot, not waiting for them to die of boredom".
+The game is about glory, it is about doing things in style and with a flourish, about going out and beating the other lot, not waiting for them to die of boredom".

 Early years and family

 Blanchflower was born on 10 February 1926 in the Bloomfield district of Belfast, the first of five children born to John and Selina Blanchflower.
 His mother had played as a centre-forward on a women's football team.
 He was educated at Ravenscroft public elementary school and was awarded a scholarship to Belfast College of Technology.

 He left early to become an apprentice electrician at Gallaher's cigarette factory in Belfast.
 He also joined the Air Raid Precautions (ARP) and in 1943 lied about his age to join the RAF.
 As a trainee navigator he was sent on a course to St Andrews University (where he acquired a lifelong love of golf) and in the spring of 1945 was posted to Canada for further training.
 By 1946, aged 20, he was back in Belfast, back at Gallaher's, and building a reputation as an outstanding footballer.
 While at St Andrews Blanchflower played for the University College Dundee football team which was coached by former Celtic, Dundee United and Scotland trainer Jack Qusklay.

 His younger brother Jackie (1933–1998) was also a Northern Irish international footballer and played for Manchester United before his playing career was ended by injuries sustained in the Munich air disaster of February 1958.